 Although traditional and new media can greatly influence EU policy-makers, not every public affairs consultancy offers media relations as part of their core offering.
 Law firms tend to partner with outside media experts as it outside their key competences.

 Media is central to the work of many agencies from acumen and Brunswick to FIPRA and Political Intelligence.
-Consultancies with a PR pedigree such as Edelman, FleishmanHillard, FTI and Grayling offer strong media capabilities in Brussels.
+Consultancies with a PR pedigree such as Edelman, FleishmanHillard, FTI and BCW offer strong media capabilities in Brussels.
 Indeed a number of public affairs consultancies including Bernstein Group, EU Opportunity, and Instinctif are led by former senior journalists.

 There are also a number of specialist media relations consultancies in Brussels.
 For instance, niche firms such as RedThread provide media training.
 Red Flag has a reputation for framing stories in the right way and placing them in the right media, delivering results.